-Based on and as an instrument of its purpose and values, the Company ultimately reaffirms its determination to continue building and constantly improving a regulatory system that is not only one of Corporate Governance, but more broadly one of Governance and Sustainability, in order to channel and ensure through its own specific internal rules the full achievement, in all its scope and size, of both its business goals and objectives and the creation of such sustainable business value, as well as its economic, social, and good governance contribution to all of its Stakeholders and to the communities and territories in which it operates.
+The Company reaffirms its determination to continue with the constant development and improvement of its regulatory system, which is not only one of corporate governance, but more broadly one of governance and sustainability, in order to channel and ensure through these unique and specific internal rules the full achievement of its purpose and of its values, in all their scope and size, as well as its business goals and objectives and the creation of such sustainable business value, for all of its Stakeholders and for the communities and territories in which it operates.

-As a result thereof, the Governance and Sustainability System of course aspires to be a coherent unit unto itself, in which the Purpose and Values of the Iberdrola Group, a synthesis of its corporate ideology and the axiological foundation of its business enterprise, inspire and underpin, as general principles, the preparation, application and interpretation of all of the rules, policies and procedures that guide and organise, direct and channel any of the Company's actions.
+As a result thereof, the Governance and Sustainability System aspires to be a coherent unit unto itself, in which the Purpose and Values of the Iberdrola Group, a synthesis of its corporate ideology and the axiological foundation of its business enterprise, inspire and underpin, as general principles, the preparation, application and interpretation of all of the rules, policies and procedures that guide and organise, direct and channel the conduct of the Company and of the other companies of the Group.

-At the same time, given the full scope and dimension of its purpose and values, the Governance and Sustainability System is not conceived as a merely internal and isolated effort, but rather seeks to become integrated with and contribute to the better governance and sustainability of the entire global society of today in which the Company and the Group are present and do business.
+At the same time, given the full scope and dimension of its purpose and values, the Governance and Sustainability System is not conceived as a merely internal and isolated effort, but rather seeks to become integrated with and contribute to the better governance and sustainability of the entire global society of today in which the Company and the other companies of the Group are present and do business.

-With the Purpose and Values of the Iberdrola Group and, in short, with the entire Governance and Sustainability System based thereon and guided thereby, the Company ultimately identifies itself to its own Stakeholders and to society as a whole as an integral company properly made up of all of them and rooted in such society, that is, as an institutional endeavour that adds to its formal legitimacy the required material legitimacy provided thereto by corporate action and the plural (economic, social, environmental and governance) function that it undertakes and carries out, both internally and externally.
+With the Purpose and Values of the Iberdrola Group and, in short, with the entire Governance and Sustainability System based thereon and guided thereby, the Company ultimately identifies itself to society as a whole and to its Stakeholders as an integral company properly made up of all of them and rooted in such society, that is, as an institutional endeavour that adds to its formal legitimacy the required material legitimacy provided thereto by corporate action and the plural (economic, social, environmental and governance) function that it undertakes and carries out, both internally and externally.